dogdolm/MINSE/README.md

 # MINSE
-This is a site which is made for finding math problems solve in internet
+This is a site which is made for checking math problems solving